Persian Corridor

-The Persian Corridor was a supply route through Iran into Soviet Azerbaijan by which British aid and American Lend-Lease supplies were transferred to the Soviet Union during World War II.
-Of the 17.5 million long tons of U.S. Lend-Lease aid provided to the Soviet Union, 7.9 million long tons (45%) were sent through Iran.
+The Persian Corridor (Persian: دالان پارسی) was a supply route through Iran into Soviet Azerbaijan by which British aid and American Lend-Lease supplies were transferred to the Soviet Union during World War II.
+Of the 17.5 million long tons of US Lend-Lease aid provided to the Soviet Union, 7.9 million long tons (45%) were sent through Iran.

-This supply route originated in the US and UK with ships sailing around the Cape of Good Hope to the Persian Gulf.
-From there, the materiel transited Iran to the USSR.
-Other supply routes included the Northern route across the Arctic, and the Pacific Route which handled US cargo at Vladivostok and then used the Trans-Siberian Railway across the USSR.
+This supply route originated in the US and the UK with ships sailing around the Cape of Good Hope to the Persian Gulf.
+From there, the materiel transited Iran to the Soviet Union.
+Other supply routes included the Northern route across the Arctic, and the Pacific Route which handled US cargo at Vladivostok and then used the Trans-Siberian Railway across the Soviet Union.

 This Persian Route became the only viable, all-weather route to be developed to supply Soviet needs.

 Etymology

 English-language official documents from the Persian Corridor period continue to make the word "Persia" interchangeable with the name of Iran.
 In correspondence by the government of the United Kingdom, usage of "Persia" over "Iran" was chosen by Winston Churchill to avoid possible confusion with neighbouring Iraq.